Agent-Native Systems and Skill Graphs

 The ceiling everyone hits

-But product work isn't simple.
+That worked until product work got in the way.
 Research informs strategy.
 Strategy shapes what you design.
 Design decisions show up in specs.
 Specs drive sprint planning.
 Everything connects.

-So I'd cram more into the skill file.
+So the files grew.
 Business context.
 User personas.
 Competitive landscape.
 Brand voice.
-The file would grow until it hit context limits or became unmanageable.
-One massive file trying to hold methodology, business knowledge, and reusable frameworks all at once.
+One file trying to hold methodology, business knowledge, and reusable patterns all at once.
+I'd hit context limits, switch tools, realize the file was too coupled to one environment, and start over.

 That's the ceiling.
 The instinct is to write a better file.
 Tighter instructions, more examples, clearer structure.
-That helps, but it doesn't solve the fundamental problem: one file is doing too many jobs.
+That helps, but it doesn't solve the fundamental problem: one file is doing too many jobs, and it only works in one place.

 Three layers, not one file